 On Thursday, May 27, 2010, Judge Canova officially sentenced Schierman to be executed.
 In a brief statement before the court, Schierman, maintaining his innocence, refused to apologize the families of the victims, claiming he suffered an alcohol-related blackout and had no memory of the events.
 He then took issue with the death penalty, suggesting his execution wouldn't be justice, but vengeance and tantamount to murder.
 Judge Canova pronounced "the defendant shall be and hereby is sentenced to death," ordered Schierman be removed to the Washington State Penitentiary to await execution, and then brought down his gavel ending the session.

-The last person sentenced to death by a King County Superior Court was Cal Coburn Brown who was convicted on December 10, 1993, for the murder of 21-year-old Holly Washa of Burien, near the Seattle-Tacoma International Airport on May 24, 1991.
-Brown, age 52, was the 78th and last prisoner to be executed at the Washington State Penitentiary.
+Before Schierman, the last person sentenced to death by a King County Superior Court jury was Cal Coburn Brown, who was convicted on December 10, 1993, of the murder of 21-year-old Holly Washa of Burien near Seattle-Tacoma International Airport on May 24, 1991.
+Brown, age 52, became the 78th and last prisoner to be executed at the Washington State Penitentiary.
 He died by lethal injection on Friday, September 10, 2010.
-Today (2012), Schierman is one of seven prisoners on death row at the Washington State Penitentiary.
-His case remains on appeal.